If you’re living with chronic lower back pain, transforaminal epidural steroid injections can offer you the chance to live pain-free.

 Sciatica is not a painful condition in and of itself.
 It is a type of radiating pain that originates in the lower back and can travel all along the sciatic nerve.
 Your sciatic nerve is the longest, widest nerve in the body.
 Injury or damage anywhere along its length can lead to debilitating pain.

 Bulging or herniated discs occur when uneven pressure in the vertebrae squeezes the cushioning discs out between two vertebrae.
 This puts pressure on the nerves and causes radiating pain.

 Over time, gravity and wear can cause the spinal column to narrow.
 This condition is called spinal stenosis, and it causes pain that makes even simple movements challenging.
 When this occurs, transforaminal steroid injections can ease the pain caused by pinched nerves.

 Transforaminal epidural steroid injections’ benefits include long-term pain relief for sciatica and other types of pain.
 When additional injections are necessary, large studies have found statistically significant pain relief, too.

 Other transforaminal epidural steroid injections benefits include:

-Many people who receive transforaminal epidural steroid injections report pain relief that begins 30 minutes or so after the procedure.
+At The Pain Experts of Arizona transforaminal epidural steroid injections patients report pain relief that begins 30 minutes or so after the procedure.
 Pain may reappear as the local anesthetic administered during the procedure wears off, but this is usually temporary.
 The full effects of the injection will be felt two or three days after the injections.
 Many patients report months of continued pain relief.
 How they affect you will come down to your body and underlying pain condition.

 Your transforaminal epidural steroid injections recovery period will be quick and easy.
 On the day of your procedure, it’s best to have a friend or family member give you a ride home.
 Plan to take the rest of the day off to rest and relax.
 Avoid vigorous exercise or activity, and no driving for 24 hours following your injection.